The Creation

 There are numerous examples in the Bible demonstrating that God has a propensity toward not “rushing” the things that He does.
 As such, it would be completely out of character for God to “jam” the creation of the universe and everything in it into six, literal 24-hour days—that is, into a period of time which, from God’s perspective, would be considered infinitesimal.

 “The plans of the diligent lead to profit as surely as haste leads to poverty” (Proverbs 21:5).
 The Lord diligently planned and painstakingly crafted this universe and everything in it, and the “profits” of His work are those who love Him and understand that His ways of righteousness are supreme.
-I believe that had the Lord been hasty in His creative work, it ultimately would have failed to help Him attain His goal of obtaining, for Himself, an “elect” people that He will take into His next, perfect Creation, after this one has been discarded like a worn-out garment (Isaiah 51:6; Psalm 102:25-28).
+I believe that had the Lord been hasty in His creative work, it ultimately would have failed to help Him attain His goal of obtaining, for Himself, an “elect” people.
+These He will take into His next, perfect Creation, after this one has been discarded like a worn-out garment (Isaiah 51:6; Psalm 102:25-28; Hebrews 1:10-12).

 pain and work